 If you can get your dog to HOLD an item and perform the drills above, you can start working to incorporate the HOLD command in the field.
 As your dog runs toward you with a bumper or bird, wait until they get within 10 to 20 feet, then start saying the HOLD command to remind your dog to HOLD as you direct him/her into HEEL.
 With encouragement, some dogs can make this transition.
 But not all.

 Some young dogs simply need a little encouragement to come all the way in and deliver to hand.
 For those dogs, we use a technique that involves running away.
 As the dog is running back with the bumper, when they are about 20 to 30 feet away, we start running backward saying HERE, HERE, HERE.

 Young retrievers often cannot resist and are encouraged to run toward you faster.
 When this happens, you stop suddenly.
 The result is often that the dog comes right into your legs before he/she even realizes it.
-You should then quickly take the bumper from his/her mouth with a GIVE command and throw it again.
+You can then quickly take the bumper from his/her mouth with a GIVE command and throw it again.
 Using this technique, some dogs will start to understand that if they bring the bumper all the way to your hand, they get another retrieve, but if they don’t the game stops.
 This only works if you are consistent to stop all retrieves each time the dog drops the bumper on the ground.

 Stop retrieving when dog is teething

 With retriever breeds, it is especially important that retrieving never cause the dog pain.
 For this reason, with young puppies, when they start losing their puppy teeth, we stop all retrieving until the new adult teeth come in.
 Forcing HOLD or fetching when a dog has sore teeth is cruel.
 If your dog retrieved before his/her puppy teeth started falling out, you need not worry that he/she will not want to retrieve after.

 Final thoughts on how to get my dog to deliver to hand